API

 • Print using an f-string “hero says … "

-A method call : notice the ()
+A method / function call : notice the presence of absence of ()

 page.exists()